Thursday, July 31, 2025

 Mom & Pop Soda Shoppe Chocolate Root Beer - #96, 6.25 out of 12 mugs

-It appears Mom & Pop Soda Shoppe is mainly a soda distributor that bottles some craft sodas with their own label.
-Assume it is similar to Costco and the Kirkland products—brand name without the name?
-The only information I could find was on realsodamidwest.com
+It appears that Mom & Pop Soda Shoppe primarily functions as a soda distributor, bottling some craft sodas under its own label.
+This is akin to Costco and the Kirkland products, where the brand name is retained without the specific product name.
+The sole information I could locate regarding this establishment was on the website realsodamidwest.com

 The website reads”